By

 0 comment(s)

-No small business wants a worker to suffer a job-related mishap that results in an injury.
-Smart employers take steps to protect employees by providing a safe and healthy work environment that minimizes the risk.
-Still, despite careful planning and the best of intentions, accidents and illnesses sometimes do happen at work.
+Smart employers take steps to protect employees from the risk of job-related injuries by providing a safe and healthy work environment.
+Still, accidents and illnesses happen at work.

-If they do, workers’ compensation insurance pays medical expenses, lost income and disability benefits for the injured worker and reduces your company’s risk of experiencing a huge financial loss as the result of the accident.
-That’s important, considering that the average workers’ compensation claim costs more than $42,000.
+If they do, workers’ compensation insurance pays medical expenses, lost income and disability benefits for the injured worker.
+It also reduces your company’s risk of experiencing a huge financial loss as a result of the accident.
+That’s important, considering the average workers' compensation claim costs $41,353.

 Most states, including Kansas and Missouri, require all but the tiniest of companies to carry workers’ compensation insurance.
 Businesses that fail to do so may face fines and penalties.

-A PEO’s workers’ compensation program offers advantages over policies small companies might procure from other providers.
+PEO’s workers’ comp insurance provides advantages over policies small companies might procure from other providers.
 Here's how:

 One Axcet HR Solutions client puts it this way: